pmalves/ctools-installer/README.txt

 ctools-installer.sh is a shell script to install / update the different ctools into a pentaho installation

-Currently supports CDF, CDA and CDE and pentaho 3.6 to 3.8
+Currently supports CDF, CDA and CDE and pentaho 3.6 to 3.10 (and newer, don't make me update this readme everytime ;) )

 Requirements: Linux, macintosh or windows with cygwin, wget, unzip